Édouard Frère: Life

-After he published these successful local studies, Frère engaged in his opus magnum, the monumental Manuel du Bibliographe normand.
-It was the outcome of a vast research and information gathered from several Norman scholars, which took him five years to complete.
-This book answered perfectly the expectations promised by its title.
-Frère owes the better part of his literary and bibliographical notoriety to this work, which ended in every scholar's hands.
+After he published these successful local studies, Frère began his opus magnum, the monumental Manuel du Bibliographe normand.
+The book was the outcome of in-depth research into many different sources and Norman scholars, which took him over five years to complete.
+This book perfectly answered the expectations promised by its title.
+Frère owes the better part of his literary and bibliographical notoriety to this work, which has been read by scholars around the world.

-Frère was appointed in 1846, recording secretary at the Chamber of Commerce in Rouen.
+In 1846, Frère was appointed as recording secretary at the Chamber of Commerce in Rouen.
 There, he was instrumental to the maritime and industrial trade of his region.
-Members of the Chamber of Commerce appreciated his extensive training, consistent application, discernment and spirit of wisdom, and they like liked to put his knowledge and experience into service.
-The depth of his knowledge and the seriousness of his work in 1869 led him to fill in Louis Bouilhet's post as director of the municipal library of Rouen, left vacant by his death.
-During the few years that Frère spent there, he worked as hard he always did throughout his life.
+Members of the Chamber of Commerce appreciated his extensive training, hard-working attitude, and discernment, and they jumped at the opportunity to put his knowledge and experience to work.
+The depth of his knowledge and the seriousness of his work led him to fill the late Louis Bouilhet's post as Director of the Municipal Library of Rouen in 1869.
+During the few years that Frère spent there, he continued working with passion and drive.

-After he was admitted at the Académie des sciences, belles-lettres et arts de Rouen in 1845, Frère became one of the most frequent and most arduous, augmenting, each year, its précis or its archives with meritorious works universally recognized as thought-provoking.
-His research on the early days of printing in Normandy, his note on printing and bookselling in Rouen in the 15th and 16th centuries, his considerations on the origins of typography, a complete history of printing in Normandy, the Catalogue raisonné des manuscrits normands de la Bibliothèque de Rouen, etc. all go to show the range of Frère's fondness for all book related subjects.
-This attention was not undivided though, as he ventured, on occasion, into the literary field, publishing the Fragments littéraires de Jeanne Grey, a note on French and English minstrels, on Scandinavian literature, a page on the history of the Palinods.
+After he was admitted at the Académie des sciences, belles-lettres et arts de Rouen in 1845, Frère became one of the most frequent contributors to its archives, with his work often recognized as thought-provoking.
+His research consisted of subjects such as: the history of printing in Normandy, printing and bookselling in Rouen in the 15th and 16th centuries, and hypotheses on the origins of typography.
+On occasion he ventured into the literary field, publishing pieces like: the Fragments littéraires de Jeanne Grey, a note on French and English minstrels, an article on Scandinavian literature, and a page on the history of the Palinods.
 This last publication marked his last year as president of the Academy of Rouen, a position he has held since 1867.

 In 1869, the Rouen government entrusted him with the preservation of its rich and extensive municipal library.
-Frère, at once started completing its catalog and review, by increasing the number of notes.
+Frère, quickly started completing its catalog and review, by increasing the number of notes.

-Frère never knew a moment's respite, in his life of seventy-six years, because death caught him when he had just finished printing the Catalogue des manuscrits de la Bibliothèque municipale de Rouen, relatifs à la Normandie.
+Just as Frère had finished printing a book: Catalogue des manuscrits de la Bibliothèque municipale de Rouen, relatifs à la Normandie, he died at the age of 76.

 Frère had been a member of the Société libre d'émulation de la Seine-Inférieure, since 1828.
 He also belonged to the Society of Antiquaries of Normandy and the Society of Norman Bibliophiles.